 You and I will enjoin this battle because we have no choice and we will stand side by side until we win or lose… and I have every intention of winning and living until I die.
 Everything is already changing, and while we can see where it’s headed, I have to believe we can still triumph.

-Last, as pointed out in my previous article, it is exactly these kinds of disruptions and cognitive dissonance that spur new ways of thinking.
+Last, as pointed out in my article, The Inseparability of the Great Disruption and the Transformation of Consciousness, it is exactly these kinds of disruptions and cognitive dissonance that spur new ways of thinking.
 The fascist oligarchy created by the merging of government and corporations is one of many inter-connected problems that are serving to awaken more and more people, and will hopefully serve as a catalyst for increased awareness.
 We are beginning to realize that we have much more in common than not, that we are connected as one, and what one loses, all lose.
 What one wins, all win.
 Life conditions determine how people respond and adapt and life for Americans, by all accounts, is changing rapidly.